 Solitary living red footed tortoises were the first reptile species to show social learning in a detour task (Wilkinson et al., 2010).
-Turtles observing a demonstrator walking around a barrier learnt to detour for a reward, while a control group receiving no demonstration did not.
-During follow-up experiments observers generalised to novel barriers (inverted V- and U-shaped) being more successful than control turtles (Wilkinson & Huber, 2012).
-Furthermore, solitary bearded dragons (Pogona vitticeps) opened a sliding door in the same direction as a demonstrator after watching a video of a conspecifics performance.
-A control group watching a ghost control (door opening by itself) did not learn indicating some involvement of socially facilitated enhancement (Kis et al., 2015).
+Tortoises that observed a demonstrator walking around a barrier learnt to detour for a reward, while a control group with no demonstration did not.
+During follow-up experiments, observers were able to generalise to novel barriers (inverted V- and U-shaped) and were more successful than control turtles (Wilkinson & Huber, 2012).
+Furthermore, solitary bearded dragons (Pogona vitticeps) opened a sliding door in the same direction as a demonstrator after watching a video of a conspecific’s performance.
+A control group watching a ghost control (door opening by itself) did not learn to open the door, indicating some involvement of socially facilitated enhancement (Kis et al., 2015).
 Interestingly, ‘cold’ incubated hatchling bearded dragons opened the door faster than ‘hot’ incubated lizards.
 There was, however, no significant difference between groups in the number of door openings (Siviter et al., 2017).
-Moreover, Florida red-bellied cooters matched the choice of a demonstrator during a brightness discrimination demonstrating stimulus enhancement (Davis & Burghardt, 2011).
+Florida red-bellied cooters matched the choice of a demonstrator during a brightness discrimination, demonstrating stimulus enhancement (Davis & Burghardt, 2011).
 Thence social group living is not a prerequisite for social learning.
 As a shortcut towards the acquisition of new information it is beneficial even for non-social animals by avoiding costly trial-and-error learning and saving time and energy (Galef & Laland, 2005).

 The relationship between individuals and factors such as age or sex can affect the probability with which animals employ socially provided information (Galef & Laland, 2005).
 In water skinks, age and dominance status predicted if lizards learnt a two-choice discrimination from a conspecific.
-Lizards selected the correct out of two coloured lids with and without a demonstration, young males, however, learnt faster than controls while old lizards did not (Noble et al., 2014).
+Lizards selected the correct out of two coloured lids with and without a demonstration, young males, however, learnt faster than controls while older lizards did not (Noble et al., 2014).
 Furthermore, dominant observers learnt faster than subordinate observers during task acquisition but not during reversals (Kar et al., 2017).
 Water skinks are often found in high densities around water bodies (Cogger, 2014); socially provided information is therefore readily available.

-Although most reptiles are considered solitary, some Australian skinks exhibit social group living (Whiting & While, 2017).
-In monogamous White’s skinks, familiarity improved social information use during reversal learning but not during acquisition.
-Three treatment groups were tested: Individuals observing their mating partner, an unfamiliar conspecific, or a non-demonstrator.
+Although most reptiles are considered mostly solitary, some Australian skinks live in social groups (Whiting & While, 2017).
+In monogamous White’s skinks (Liopholis whitii), familiarity improved social information use during reversal learning but not during acquisition.
+In this study, three treatment groups were tested: Individuals observing their mating partner, an unfamiliar conspecific, or a non-demonstrator.
 Lizards observing their mate reversed faster than controls (Munch et al., 2018b).
 Reversals might be more challenging and social information more valuable for this task.
-Contrary juvenile tree skinks, also a monogamous species, did not use information provided by an adult in a similar discrimination task.
+Contrary juvenile tree skinks, also a monogamous and family living species, did not use information provided by an adult in a similar discrimination task.
 Furthermore, rearing treatment (social or solitary) did not affect discrimination or reversal learning (Riley et al., 2018).
-Although tree skink families stay together for at least one season (Whiting & While, 2017) and juveniles have opportunity to learn from parents, learning from any adult might be less important.
+Although tree skink families stay together for at least one season (Whiting & While, 2017) and juveniles have opportunity to learn from parents, learning from just any adult might be costly.
+One explanation is that juvenile tree skinks experience a high risk of cannibalism from unrelated adult conspecifics and therefore, they may be less likely to use them as a source of social information. less important.
 Using parents as demonstrators might have led to different result.
+It did!
+No mention of the Frontiers paper?
+Whiting et al.